geogebra/geogebra/touch/README.txt

-To compile the production mode version of the mobile platform in command line, please
+To compile the production mode version of the touch platform in command line, please

 1. download the required 3rd party libraries by running